Rick Edwards: Personal life

 Edwards has said that he has a very poor sense of smell due to sniffing pure ammonia while in school.
 Edwards supported green organisation Global Cool in 2010 as part of their Traincation campaign, along with his friend George Lamb.

-Edwards married EastEnders and Father Brown actress Emer Kenny in 2016.
+Edwards married EastEnders and Father Brown actress Emer Kenny on 29 May 2016 at Kew Gardens.
+They live in Kentish Town, north London.
 Their son was born in January 2023.